itscodenation/flw2-trivia-18-19-solution/README.md

 ### Day 4 Updating State
 Now that we have props that we can pass down we need a way to store/ keep track of props if we change them.
 Thats where we can use state.

-[] In your app.jsx file lets add a constructor method directly inside your App component
+[] In your App.jsx file lets add a constructor method directly inside your App component

 ```
 class App extends Component {